algolia/docsearch/docs/src/config-file.md

 ### `use_anchors` _Optional_

-Websites using client-side rendering often don't use full urls, but instead take advantage of the URL hash (the part after the `#`).
+Websites using client-side rendering often don't use full URLs, but instead take advantage of the URL hash (the part after the `#`).

-If your website is using such urls, you should set `use_anchors` to `true` for DocSearch to index all your content.
+If your website is using such URLs, you should set `use_anchors` to `true` for DocSearch to index all your content.

 ```json